ceradini/SmartHeat/README.md

 The setup includes:

-- **Arduino microcontrollers** with temperature and humidity sensors in each room
+- **Arduino microcontroller** with temperature and humidity sensors in each room
-- **Relay modules** to switch heaters on and off individually
+- **Relay module** to switch heaters on and off individually (connected to the Arduino board)
 - **A Raspberry Pi** hosting a local web interface for real-time monitoring and control

 ## Development

 I developed the entire system from scratch:

-- The **web interface** was built using PHP (CodeIgniter) and MySQL, enabling user-friendly control of heating zones through a tablet
+- The **web interface** was built using PHP (CodeIgniter framework) and MySQL, enabling user-friendly control of heating zones through a tablet
 - The **Arduino board** handles sensor data acquisition and heater control via relays
 - The **Raspberry Pi** acts as a hub, serving the web app and coordinating communication between devices